Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture1.md

 ```

 We now need to add Input Outputs caches to greatly speed up the building process.
 Without this step, you might be running nix-shell for days rather than minutes!
+This can be found here: [IOG Binaries](https://github.com/input-output-hk/plutus-apps#iohk-binary-cache).
 Let’s create a new config file that has the associated IOG links.
 Run:
 ```
 totinj@penguin:~$ mkdir ~/.config/nix
 echo 'substituters = https://hydra.iohk.io https://iohk.cachix.org https://cache.nixos.org/' >> ~/.config/nix/nix.conf